General der Gebirgstruppe: Rank and rank insignia

-The rank was equivalent to the long established General der Kavallerie, General der Artillerie and General der Infanterie.
+The rank was equivalent to the long established General der Kavallerie (cavalry), General der Artillerie (artillery), and General der Infanterie (infantry).
 The Wehrmacht also introduced General der Panzertruppe (armoured troops), General der Pioniere (engineers), General der Fallschirmtruppe (parachute troops) and General der Nachrichtentruppe (communications troops).

 Mountain Infantry (Gebirgsjäger) Generals were identifiable by their edelweiss sleeve and cap insignia and the mountain cap (bergmütze) worn instead of the peaked cap of officers from other branches of the Wehrmacht.
 In October 1942 an order was issued that general officers should have gold piping around the crown of the cap to distinguish them more readily from other ranks.